-We may be sued for infringing the intellectual property rights of others or others may infringe on our intellectual property rights.
+We may be sued for infringing the intellectual property rights of others.

 There can be no assurance that our products do not or will not infringe on the patent or proprietary rights of others.
 Third parties may assert that we are employing their proprietary technology without authorization.
-For example, in October 2002, the United States Patent and Trademark Office (the "USPTO") issued to Pfizer a method of use patent, U.S. Patent No. 6,469,012.
+For example, in October 2002, the United States Patent and Trademark Office (USPTO) issued to Pfizer a method of use patent, U.S. Patent No. 6,469,012.
 Pfizer immediately initiated litigation against competitors who were selling PDE5 inhibitors, including ICOS, the maker of Cialis.
 In September 2003, the USPTO ordered the reexamination of the patent.
 In a related action, the European Patent Office revoked Pfizer's European patent.
 However, if the claims under the method of use patent are upheld by the USPTO, we may be prevented from commercializing avanafil, our PDE5 inhibitor.